wp-plugins/my-youtube-playlist/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload "myyoutubeplaylist" to the "/wp-content/plugins/" directory
+1. Upload "my-youtube-playlist" to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress
 2. Add the hook in a post.
-Exapmle: [myyoutubeplaylist LO3n67BQvh0, WGOohBytKTU, iwY5o2fsG7Y, PyKNxUThW4E, 1cX4t5-YpHQ, SJ183htYl-8, eWwoHPrrJYY, bja2ttzGOFM]
+Example: [myyoutubeplaylist LO3n67BQvh0, WGOohBytKTU, iwY5o2fsG7Y, PyKNxUThW4E, 1cX4t5-YpHQ, SJ183htYl-8, eWwoHPrrJYY, bja2ttzGOFM]

 == Frequently Asked Questions ==